ayeseeem/icm-dpickx/README.md

 TODO
 ----

-- [ ] Include failing node number in error messages
+- [ ] Include failing node number in error messages?
-- [ ] Throw a library-specific `Error` instead of (or perhaps extension of) `AssertionError`
-- [ ] Do something with `andDo` - come up with an example usage?
-- [ ] Ensure that partial or poor implementations of `NodeSelectionChecker` methods fail by default, rather than pass by default
 - [ ] Capture required value
 - [ ] Capture optional value
 - [ ] Capture First or Capture Sole? (=> node count == 1)
 - [ ] Capture All for multiple nodes
+- [ ] Throw a library-specific `Error` instead of (or perhaps extension of) `AssertionError`?
+- [ ] Do something with `andDo` - come up with an example usage?
+- [ ] Ensure that partial or poor implementations of `NodeSelectionChecker` methods fail by default, rather than pass by default
 - [ ] Consider
       [XMLUnit](http://www.xmlunit.org/) - use to implement some of the internal XPath evaluations etc, and/or document using it explicitly in parallel